taylormerry/March-Madness-2019/README.md

 # Predicting Win Probabilities for March Madness Games

 I entered this project in a Kaggle Competition found here https://www.kaggle.com/c/mens-machine-learning-competition-2019.
-My submission ended up finishing in 78th place out of 866 sumissions with a log loss of 0.45876.
+My submission ended up finishing in 78th place out of 866 submissions with a log loss of 0.45876.

 ## File Directory